melio0504/rock-paper-scissors/README.md

 ![Website Screenshot](assets/screenshot.png)

-The classic **Rock Paper Scissors** game that I love when I was a kid.
+The classic **Rock Paper Scissors** game that I loved when I was a kid.
 This is my first serious project for the year 2025.
-For starter, I like to say for my future self that keeps doing what you love and enjoy the journey.
-Only compare yourself on your past self.
+For starters, I like to say to my future self, keep doing what you love and enjoy the journey.
+Only compare yourself to your past self.

-### Tech Stack

-- HTML
-- CSS
-- JavaScript

-To understand the modern technology, you have to start by understanding the basic fundamentals.
-Actually, I enjoyed learning plain CSS and JavaScript.
-I want to learn more about these technologies.